University Council student representative

 The student representative is expected to attend all Council meetings (six per year) and will be invited to other University events, which they are encouraged to attend.
 They are expected to read all of the council papers sent to them, keep up to date with changes and developments within the sector, while also staying aware of current issues within the student body.
 The student representative will also be a member of the Finance Committee, Honours Committee and Student Appeals Committee.

-The role of student representative on Council will provide the individual with an opportunity to develop a range of skills, including strategic thinking, consensus decision making and intellectual prowess.
+The role of student representative on Council will provide the individual with an opportunity to develop a range of skills, including strategic thinking, decision making and risk governance.
 They will build networks both internal and external to the University and further their understanding of the University, its responsibilities and challenges.

 University Council and its functions

 Council is the highest governing body within the University, and is made up of a mix of current staff, students, alumni and external appointees.
 The Council is chaired by the Chancellor of the University.
-The Education Act 1989 specifies the Council’s functions duties and power, which include:
+The Education and Training Act 2020 specifies the Council’s functions, duties and power, which include:

 • Appointing a Chief Executive (Vice Chancellor)